-- Plug the data logger into any USB socket of a computer. - The acquired data is protected from unauthorised erasing as the file DATALOGS.CSV cannot be directly erased. - To erase DATALOGS.CSV open instead the file CONTROL.TXT with a text editor, - Replace the line "MEMORY: 37435" with "Memory: ERASExxxxx" where xxxxx is the 5 digit code specific to your data logger.
+- Plug the data logger into any USB socket of a computer. - Do not try to erase the file DATALOGS.CSV as it will only be removed from the computer cache, not from the memory of the data logger. - Open the file CONTROL.TXT with a text editor, - Replace the line "MEMORY: 37435" with "Memory: ERASExxxxx" where xxxxx is the 5 digit code specific to your data logger.
 For example if your code is 01234, type: "Memory: ERASE01234" - Please note: The command is case sensitive "ERASE" must be in capital letters. - Save the file to activate the code: the red LED of the data logger will quickly flash for a few seconds and the data logger will restart. - CLOSE and reopen the file CONTROL.TXT: Now, if the code was correct, it will read: "Memory: 00000" indicating that the memory is blank and the device ready.